ksenginew/pass/README.md

 ## Discussions

-We’re using [GitHub Discussions](https://github.com/windicss/windicss/discussions) as a place to connect with other members of our community.
+We’re using [GitHub Discussions](https://github.com/ksenginew/pass/discussions) as a place to connect with other members of our community.
 You are free to ask questions and share ideas, so enjoy yourself.

 ## Contributing

-If you're interested in contributing to windicss, please read our [contributing docs](https://github.com/windicss/windicss/blob/main/CONTRIBUTING.md) **before submitting a pull request**.
+If you're interested in contributing to Pass, please read our [contributing docs](https://github.com/ksenginew/pass/blob/main/CONTRIBUTING.md) **before submitting a pull request**.

 ## Sponsors